jidud/cs100-project/README.md

  <!-- > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted. -->
 In this project, movies will be sorted and categorized into their respective genres.
 The program will display movies using under certain genres/subgenres.
 A user will be able to provide a name of a movie and the application will return a list of movies that are similar to the provided movie.

- >
- > You also need to set up an empty project board using GitHub projects (board view).
-Make sure you add the board under your project repository.
-You should also have a Product Backlog and In testing columns added.
  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column